bilfar/CV/README.md

 ## Nabil Far

  [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)| [Contact](#contact)

 I am an enthusiastic and highly motivated full stack Junior Developer.I am a developer who trained at Makers Academy, a highly selective immersive program to learn to code, where I have had the time of my life learning something I love.
+I would like to work at a company that encourages me to continue learning and keep pushing myself to become a better developer.

 After graduating from University with a degree in Applied Sciences, I spent eight years working for different pharmaceutical companies as a Laboratory Analyst.
 Because of my background I developed a strong analytical and logic thinking skill that I enjoyed during coding.
-I hope to work with others who are passionate about clean code, TDD and pair programming.

 ## Projects